Airbus A380 has celebrated 5 years since the first commercial flight

 86 units were delivered, and the largest fleet of Airbus A380 is operated by Emirates with 26 units in service and 64 on order. second place is Singapore Airlines with operational 19 A380, and the other days it has ordered more 5 A380 and 20 A350 XWB.
 Daily flights over 120 are performed with A380.
 Every 7 minutes, an A380 aircraft takes off or lands at one of the largest airports in the world.
 This type of aircraft is used on long flights, the average being 13 hours per segment.

-Top 10 airports that A380 operates: Dubai, Singapore, Frankfurt, London-Heathrow, Paris-Charles de Gaulle, Sydney, Hong Kong, Seoul, New York-JFK and Tokyo-Narita.
+Top 10 airports on which the A380 operates: Dubai, Singapore, Frankfurt, London-Heathrow, Paris-Charles de Gaulle, Sydney, Hong Kong, Seoul, New York-JFK and Tokyo-Narita.

 Airbus A380 can carry between 600 and 900 passengers, depending on the configuration.
 However, there are airline operators who want bigger aircraft.
-That's how the project came about Airbus A380-900, a plane that can carry up to 1000 passengers.
+That's how the project came about Airbus A380-900, an aircraft that will be able to carry up to 1000 passengers.
 Lufthansa and Air France-KLM are two major airlines that have shown interest in the new model.

 End by inviting you to watch the next video!